Toward Human-AI Alignment in Large-Scale Multi-Player Games: Bleeding Edge

 \section{Bleeding Edge}

 Bleeding Edge is a dynamic and engaging large-scale multiplayer online video game developed by Ninja Theory, blending fast-paced combat mechanics with team-based strategy.

 \textbf{Gameplay:} Bleeding Edge is designed for 4v4 multiplayer battles.
 This means that two teams, each consisting of four players, participate in each game.
 Players engage in team-based battles featuring dynamic combat dynamics, including both melee (close-quarters physical engagements) and ranged (attacks from a distance) elements.
-The multiplayer dynamics underscore the importance of teamwork, coordination, and communication in navigating the diverse and dynamic arenas in the game.

 \textbf{Power Collection game mode:} In this work, we restrict our analysis to the Power Collection game mode in Bleeding Edge.
 Central to this mode are two distinct phases: the Power Collection Phase and the Deposit Phase (Fig.\ref{fig:bleeding_edge}b).
 The objective revolves around the strategic acquisition of power cells (seeds) scattered across the game map (top-down view of a mini-map is visible to the players on the top-right corner of their screen).
 During the Power Collection Phase, teams are tasked with securing power cells positioned at specific locations, requiring meticulous planning and coordination.
 This phase introduces a dynamic interplay of risk and reward, as teams decide whether to focus on collecting cells nearer their base or venture farther into the map.
 The subsequent Deposit Phase involves transporting collected power cells to designated locations for scoring, further emphasizing the need for strategic decision-making and teamwork.
 Teams must defend their collected cells while attempting to disrupt opponents' efforts, contributing to the overall intensity and complexity of the gameplay.